-[This is a high level description.
+[This is a high-level description.
 Follow associated links for more detailed information.]

-Addition of the Data Tracking interface asset to any experience introduces the Log Event action.
+The addition of the Data Tracking interface asset to any experience introduces the Log Event action.
 Like any other action, the Log Event action can be called by any trigger available in Intuiface.
 (For more about triggers and actions, see this article.

 The Log Event action is assigned a name and - optionally - one or more parameters.
 When called, this information is bundled as a data point and sent to the Intuiface Analytics Data Hub, a cloud-based repository hosted by Intuiface.
 Both (free and licensed) Composer and (licensed) Player can log events.
 If the device running Composer or Player is offline, data points are stored locally until connectivity is restored.

 Once one or more data points are on the Analytics Data Hub, you have various options for accessing the data:

 - Create your own charts and organize them using dashboards

 - Forward it to Google Analytics

 - Download into any third party tool using a REST-based Web service query

 - Forward data points to your own database